 In college, depending on your strengths and weaknesses you will have a few hard classes at some point and time.
 Sometimes these difficult classes are unavoidable as they are required by general education (Gen Ed) and major requirements.

-The key to passing college hard classes is preparing for them.
+The key to passing a hard class is preparing for it.
 So, when you find yourself not understanding the material or when learning it is more complicated than it should be, it’s time to make a few changes and reach out and ask for a little help.

-Here are my top 5 tips for passing hard college classes…
+Here are my top 5 tips for passing a hard college class…

 1. Meet With Your Professor

-Your professors will be key to passing hard classes.
+Your professors will be key to you passing a hard class.
 If he or she is willing, your professor can be your biggest help.
 Though they can be intimidating, most professors don’t want you to be afraid of them, they genuinely want to connect with you.
 Professors want students to learn, grow and succeed in their classroom.
 Utilize this to your fullest.

 Every professor holds office hours at least once a week, giving students a chance to drop in with questions or problems they may be having with the course material.
 Meet with your professor and let him/her know that you are struggling with the material.
 They may give you a little one-on-one or provide additional resources.